Vladimir612/bubble-sort-visualizer/README.md

 <p>What we want is to visualize bubble sort algorithm in time using Java FX library for GUI, but first let's see what is bubble sort algorithm</p>

 <p>The bubble sort algorithm is an array sorting algorithm.
 We are always comparing two elements that are next to each other and if necessary, we change their places.
-If we want to sort array ascending the condition for changing places of elements will be that the second one is smaller than the first one.
+If we want to sort array ascending, the condition for changing places of elements will be that the second one is smaller than the first one.
 So we will go through whole array and do this to every pair of elements.
 That will be the end of first iteration and the important thing is that after this we will have one element on its final position in array, and it will be on the end of that array.
 So we don't want to compare later that element with anything.
-If we are sorting our array ascending that element will be the biggest element.
+If we are sorting our array ascending, that element will be the biggest element.
 After second iteration through array we will have another element on its final position.
 When we have all elements on their final positions the algorithm is finished.</p>

 The simple code for bubble sort is on next image: